Testing Local Lorentz Invariance with Laser Tracking of the LAGEOS and LAGEOS II Satellites

 \textit{Acknowledgments}--- This work has been performed by the SaToR-G (Satellite Test of Relativistic Gravity) collaboration funded by the Commissione Scientifica Nazionale (CSN2) of the Istituto Nazionale di Fisica Nucleare (INFN), to which we are very grateful.
-The authors acknowledge the ILRS for providing high-quality laser ranging data of the LAGEOS II satellite.
+The authors acknowledge the International Laser Ranging Service (ILRS) for providing high-quality laser ranging data of the {LAGEOS and} LAGEOS II satellites {and an anonymous Referee for helpful comments and remarks that have considerably improved the original Letter}.
 This work is partially supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU.